Deeper Commentary

 childhood. for infant mortality was high in those times.
 Or maybe he had

 fallen out with them, and they had disowned each other.
-"The king's vale"
+His

 is that of Gen. 14:17.
 Having built the memorial there, Absalom had